-- To move a column Use the mouse to drag and drop it in the desired location. - To sort data in alphabetical or numerical order Click on the column header that you wish to sort.
+• To sort data in alphanumeric order, click on the header of the column you want to sort.
 Note that the resulting groups are also shown in different colors to help visually differentiate between them.

-- To open individual contigs in SeqMan Pro for visualization and editing, double-click on a row of interest to navigate to the corresponding contig assembly.
+To open an individual contig in SeqMan Ultra for visualization and editing, double-click on a row of interest to navigate to the corresponding contig assembly.
 The appropriate .sqd file is loaded with the Alignment view of the selected contig displayed.
-All the usual visualization and editing tools in SeqMan Pro are available. - To set stringency thresholds, return to the Identified Transcripts tab and choose View > Sort.
-Set up the dialog to match the image below.
-To add the second row, click on the plus sign in the original row.
-Press Sort Now.
+All the usual visualization and editing tools in SeqMan Ultra are available.